 This is the main square of the town, with a massive cathedral and whitewashed buildings lined on both sides of the area.
 As we arrived early in the morning, we set at one of the restaurants to have breakfast and see how the town woke up.

-2Walk in the Summerhouse of the Poet Hanibal Lucic
+Visit the summerhouse of the Poet Hanibal Lucic

-Located a bit outside of the old town, the summerhouse is a great example of a suburban home with a central courtyard and two houses.
-It served as a residence and a place of business of famous Croatian poet Poet Hanibal Lucic.
+One of the things to do in Hvar is to marvel in the summerhouse of a famous Croatian poet.
+Located a bit outside of the Stari Grad, or old town in English, the summerhouse is a great example of a suburban home with a central courtyard and two houses.
+It served as a residence and a place of business poet Hanibal Lucic.

 Overlooking the bay of Adriatic Sea, the building together with the clock tower is the only remains of the former Governor’s Palace.
 What you see today is a relatively new building of late Renaissance style built in the 16th century.
 The current interior is designed in neo-Renaissance and serves as an exhibition hall and a reception area for Hotel Palace.

-Built in the 15th century with Renaissance style details, the monastery is majestic with its stone walls, a small garden, and a church.
+Build in the 15th century with Renaissance-style details, the monastery is majestic with its stone walls, a small garden, and a church.
 There’s a museum inside the monastery where you can see ancient coins, artwork, and liturgical items.

 This well-preserved fort is acclaimed for its elegant layout.
-Here, you can wander through bastions, dungeon, gunpowder rooms, a chapel and a tower.
+Here, you can wander through bastions, dungeons, gunpowder rooms, a chapel, and a tower.